DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2023/03/08
 - `Medical tech cluster` crafting price is now lowered from 50,000 to 5,000, this may be changed in the future.
-- Medical tech parts droprate has been reduced for scavange in higher levels (low level will see smaller to almost no change in very low level area). scavange ratio in each area Shouldn't get randomized in result of this change, but just in case if it is, there is no nerf or buff or change to any other droprate except for Medical Tech Parts. when scavange area drop get randomized its normal for some place to become weaker, and some become stronger.
+- Medical tech parts droprate has been reduced for scavenge in higher levels (low level will see smaller to almost no change in very low level area). this is to protect the value of Medical Tech Parts, as now it is much easier to store it, its expected to have increase in production of Medical Tech Parts, so to protect the price of Medical Tech Parts, this change is aim to ease that. (the drop rate is reduced by around 30% with current patch) scavenge ratio in each area Shouldn't get randomized in result of this change, but just in case if it is, there is no nerf or buff or change to any other droprate except for Medical Tech Parts. when scavange area drop get randomized its normal for some place to become weaker, and some become stronger.
 - Now amount selection input will show number keypad on iOS
 - Security bug fixes
 - stability improvement